reactjs/react.dev/content/docs/hooks-reference.md

 >Note
 >
 >React doesn’t use the `state = initialState` argument convention popularized by Redux.
 The initial value sometimes needs to depend on props and so is specified from the Hook call instead.
-If you feel strongly about this, you can call `useReducer(reducer, undefined, reducer)` to emulate the Redux behavior, but it's not encouraged.
+If you feel strongly about this, you can call `useReducer(reducer, undefined)` to emulate the Redux behavior, but it's not encouraged.

 #### Lazy initialization {#lazy-initialization}